Volunteering opportunities

 Inclusion Melbourne

-Inclusion Melbourne believes that people with a cognitive disability should be able to live in an inclusive community, supported by people who genuinely care for them, and have the same opportunities to participate in community life.
+At Inclusion Melbourne, we believe that people with cognitive disabilities should have the opportunity to live in an inclusive community, supported by caring individuals who genuinely want to make a difference.
+We are committed to ensuring they have the same chances to participate in community life as everyone else.

-Inclusion Melbourne provides a range of personalised services in the areas of support coordination, direct support, community visitation, volunteering, employment and customised learning.
+We offer a range of personalised services, including support coordination, direct support, community visitation, volunteering, employment and customised learning.

-Through our volunteer programs, we provide social support and friendship to people with a cognitive disability and older Australians who are at risk of loneliness and social isolation.
+Through our volunteer programs, we provide social support and companionship to people with a cognitive disabilities and older Australians who are at risk of loneliness and social isolation.

 We are currently seeking volunteers in the following areas: